jewelsjacobs/BugatchiMobileDataPipeLine/README.md

 Production:

-IMPORTANT - this won't work unless the Athena Settings have the s3 bucket defined as: `s3:\\bugatchi-athena-production\results`.
+IMPORTANT - this won't work unless the Athena Settings have the s3 bucket defined as: `s3:\\bugatchi-athena-dev\results`.
 I'd like to somehow make this dynamic but I haven't figured out how.

 ```bash
 serverless deploy --stage production
 serverless s3deploy --stage production

 ```

+## TODO

+DRY this up:

+- Put the create, select and import functions in a lib / layer along with the current provided runtime version of node.js (https://github.com/mthenw/awesome-layers)
+- Break up the `serverless.yml` into separate yml files
+- Minimize cost of PUT requests to S3 by using DynamoDB scans / puts to create categories and subcategories tables.